R-local unlabeled sensing: A novel graph matching approach for multiview unlabeled sensing under local permutations: Results

-In Fig. \ref{fig:results_permutation}. (e - h), we set the number of views equal to dimension of the signal, $m=d$, and compare our proposed algorithm to an $r$-local variant of the LEVSORT algorithm proposed in \cite{LEVSORT}.
-The LEVSORT algorithm estimates the unknown permutation by matching $\mathbf{U}_{B}\mathbf{U}_B^{\intercal}$, where $\mathbf{U}_{B}$ is the subspace spanned by the left singular vectors of the measurement matrix $\mathbf{B}$, to $\mathbf{U}_Y\mathbf{U}_{Y}^{\intercal}$.
-Notably, the LEVSORT algorithm, unlike the proposed approach, does not alternate estimation between $\mathbf{X}$ and $\mathbf{\Pi}$.
-We attribute the better performance of our approach to the alternating estimation procedure in Stage-A of the proposed algorithm.
+\textit{i) Subspace matching}: The \textit{levsort} algorithm in \cite{LEVSORT} attempts to recover the unknown permutation by matching the subspace spanned by $\mathbf{U}_B$, the left singular vectors of the measurement matrix $\B$, to $\mathbf{U}_Y$.
+For $m = d$ views in the noiseless setting, the \textit{levsort} algorithm recovers the unknown permutation exactly.

+\textit{ ii) Alt-min}: We compare the proposed approach against an alternating minimization approach for the biconvex objective in \eqref{eq:LP}.
+The updates on $\widehat{\P},\widehat{\X}$ are given as: